yayanheeh/tes5/README.md

 ## Setup (with Docker, for development environment)

 * Instal Docker Client via https://www.docker.com/community-edition and start it
-* Build and Launch all processes `docker-compose up` (ignore the error, keep the container running)
+* Build and Launch all processes `docker-compose up`
-* Initialize MongoDB database (do it one-time only) : `docker-compose exec mongo mongo openwhyd_data data/initdb.js data/initdb_team.js && docker-compose restart web`
 * Open [http://localhost:8080](http://localhost:8080) (or `WHYD_URL_PREFIX`)

-* Then after first initialization, to launch all processes `docker-compose up`

 ## Setup (manual)
 * Make sure that MongoDB is running
 * Make sure that the necessary environment variables are defined (see below)
-* Make sure that the database is initialized (by running `mongo openwhyd_data whydDB/initdb.js` and `mongo openwhyd_data initdb_team.js`, after updaing the `email` and `pwd` fields for the admin account)
 * Make sure that dependencies are installed (`npm install`)
 * Make sure that Apple Push Notification Service (APNS) certificates are copied in `/whydJS/config/apns` with the following filenames: `aps_dev.cert.pem`, `aps_dev.key.pem`, `aps_prod.cert.pem`, `aps_prod.key.pem`, and `Dev_Whyd.mobileprovision`. (you can test them using `test_apns.sh`)